Network resilience: Phase transitions in biological networks

 \subsection{Bistability in biological systems}

-Similar to the ``multiple stable states'' in ecological systems as discussed in Chapter \ref{Ecology}, a system-level property called ``bistability'' (or, more generally, multistability) universally exists in all biological systems \cite{gardner2000construction}, and it may be of particular relevance to biological systems that switch between discrete, alternative stable states; generate oscillatory responses; or ``remember'' transitory stimuli \cite{angeli2004detection}.
-Uncovering the mechanisms underlying ``bistability'' is crucial for understanding basic cellular and biochemical processes, such as cell cycle progression, cellular differentiation, cellular apoptosis \cite{ghaffarizadeh2014multistable}, and the onset of disease and cancer, as well as in the origin of new species \cite{wilhelm2009smallest}.
-Due to the prevalence and fundamental importance of bistability in biochemical systems, plenty of theoretical and experimental studies have been carried out to uncover what is needed for a signal transduction pathway to exhibit bistability \cite{ferrell2002self, tyson2003sniffers, pomerening2008uncovering}, which is a emergent phenomena in networks of biochemical reactions rather than single molecules or single reactions.
+Similar to the multiple stable states in ecosystems discussed in Chapter \ref{Ecology}, a system-level property called ``bistability'' (or, more generally, multistability) universally exists in all biological systems \cite{gardner2000construction}.
+This property may be of particular relevance to biological systems that switch between discrete, alternative stable states; generate oscillatory responses; or ``remember'' transitory stimuli \cite{angeli2004detection}.
+Uncovering the mechanisms underlying ``bistability'' is crucial for understanding basic cellular and biochemical processes, such as cell cycle progression, cellular differentiation, and cellular apoptosis \cite{ghaffarizadeh2014multistable}, and the onset of disease and cancer, as well as in the origin of new species \cite{wilhelm2009smallest}.
+Due to the prevalence and fundamental importance of bistability in biochemical systems, many theoretical and experimental studies have attempted to identify the necessary conditions for a signal transduction pathway to exhibit bistability \cite{ferrell2002self}, which is an emergent phenomenon in networks of biochemical reactions rather than a property of single molecules or single reactions.